Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: Results and cross checks

 where the factor $K(E)$ is derived with the construction described in \cite{Feldman1998} as the $90\%$ Poisson confidence limit for no observed events under the expectation of zero background.
 Systematic errors on the signal efficiency, as described in Section \ref{ch_sysError}, are accounted for in this factor following the method presented in \cite{Conrad2002} with the improvement proposed in \cite{Hill2003}.
 The error caused by uncertainties on the cross section is not taken into account. $S(E)$ denotes the sensitivity of the detector which is calculated from the effective areas $A_{\mathrm{eff}}$ and live times $T$ of each detector as

-Furthermore, the limit is presented for a logarithmic energy scale with a resolution of $\mathrm{dLog_{10}}(E) = 0.5$ logarithmic bins.
+Furthermore, the limit is presented as a half decade interpolation for a logarithmic energy scale with a resolution of $\mathrm{dLog_{10}}(E) = 1$ logarithmic bins.
 Therefore we obtain:

-The resulting limit for two ARA stations after 10 months of operation is not yet competitive with the current best limits from the IceCube detector.
+The resulting limit for two ARA stations 10 months after deployment is not yet competitive with the current best limits from the IceCube detector.
 In spite of this they show, when projected to the full size of ARA37, that the completed detector is expected to be sensitive to mainstream models for neutrinos from the GZK process.